kaleabgirmaa/telegram_bot/README.md

 ## Configuration

-Before running the script, you need to configure the following variables:
+Before running the script, you need to configure the following variables on the py file:

 ```python
 your_chatid = 'your_chatid'